aws-asean-builders/devsecops/Lab-3/README.md

 ### Create new buildspec and merge feature branch

 1\.
-Create the buildspec_prod.yml file
+Create the `buildspec_prod.yml` file

-In Lab 2, we created a buildspec for dev named buildspec_dev.
+In Lab 2, we created a buildspec for dev named `buildspec_dev.yml`.
 That was used when CodeBuild was run directly on source code in CodeCommit, but now for production we want to build a full pipeline that will automatically deploy our environment, so we'll use CodePipeline to orchestrate that.

 Ideally, we want to keep production and development branches as similar as possible, but want to control differences between dev and prod build stages.
 To start, we can basically copy over what we created for Lab 2, but there will be a few minor changes.
-We will name the new buildspec buildspec_prod.yml instead of buildspec_dev.yml.
+We will name the new buildspec `buildspec_prod.yml` instead of `buildspec_dev.yml`.

 Make sure you're in the like repository folder, which should be named something like **CFNStackName-like-service**.